 Deputies recovered a Hi-Point 9 mm rifle and nine rounds of 9 mm ammunition.
-Possession of a firearm by a previous offender if a Class 4 felony.
+Possession of a firearm by a previous offender is a Class 4 felony.

-Finocchiaro also had an encounter with deputies the day before that firearm arrest.
+Finocchiaro also had an encounter with deputies the day before the firearm arrest.
 He was cited for disorderly conduct after arguing with a woman at the Rio Grande Southern Hotel in Dolores.
-An Sheriff’s Office incident report states deputies had been called to the hotel twice in recent days for the same complaint.
+A Sheriff’s Office incident report states deputies had been called to the hotel twice in recent days for the same complaint.

 On Feb.
 10, Finocchiaro was arrested in Durango after he allegedly barricaded himself in a hotel room and refused to come out after police received information he was staying at the inn.

 Finocchiaro is wanted in Montezuma County on seven warrants, including several felony menacing charges, several felony bail bond violations and possession of a controlled substance.